Updates to importing containers and cargoTe whakawātea i ngā puoto nui me ngā utanga i ngā rohenga whenua

 Changes that importers should be aware of are:

-- fully-enclosed sea containers from Italy sealed before 1 September and exported before 1 October of the same year are excluded from all BMSB management requirements if evidence of the container sealing is provided (aligns with the vehicles, machinery, and parts Import Health Standard).
+- fully-enclosed sea containers from Italy sealed before 1 September and exported before 1 October of the same year are excluded from all brown marmorated stink bug management requirements if evidence of the container sealing is provided (this aligns with the Vehicles, Machinery, and Parts Import Health Standard).

 The increasing volume of trade and travel is placing extra pressure on New Zealand's biosecurity systems.
 New pests and diseases impact on human, animal and plant health, affect New Zealand trade in international markets, and can damage the environment – affecting agriculture, forestry, horticultural production, and tourism.
 Importers are among the most important people in defending against biosecurity risks.

 BACC Application Form [PDF, 303 KB]

 IHS for Vehicles, Machinery and Parts [PDF, 571 KB]

 Sea Container Quarantine Declaration [DOCX, 19 KB]

 MPI-Approved Treatments for Risk Goods [PDF, 1.1 MB]